Multishow Brazilian Music Award for DJ of the Year

-The Multishow Brazilian Music Award for DJ of the Year is an award presented at the Multishow Brazilian Music Awards, to disc jockeys.
+The Multishow Brazilian Music Award for DJ of the Year is an award presented at the Multishow Brazilian Music Awards, to disc jockeys (DJs).
 The category was first presented in 2023.
 The inaugural winner Alok won the award twice, the most for any artist.
 Alok, Mu540 and Pedro Sampaio holds the record for most nominations, with two each.

 History

 For the 2023 ceremony, the Multishow Awards Academy announced several changes and introduction of new categories.
 The Academy has expanded to more than 900 members, composed by members of the music industry, with diversity in gender, race, color, musical genres, and region.
 Additionally, new categories were introduced to recognize artists and musical genres.
 One of these categories is DJ of the Year, to recognize disc jockeys.